Modelling stellar streams that emerge from globular clusters

 Formation of massive star clusters in giant molecular clouds

-Together with Hui Li and Mark Vogelsberger, I perform a suite of simulations to investigate the effects of initial density profiles on the evolution of star clusters in giant molecular clouds.
+We perform a suite of hydrodynamical simulations to investigate the effects of initial density profiles on the evolution of star clusters in giant molecular clouds using the moving-mesh code arepo.
 We find that the uniform profile follows a "hierarchical" cluster formation mode, while the steep power-law profiles show an "accretion" dominated mode.
 These two cluster formation modes lead to different proprieties of the most massive clusters in giant molecular clouds.
 See our first paper (Chen, Li, & Vogelsberger 2021) for details.

 Figure: "hierarchical" mode of cluster formation.